 There is no prohibition on dealing in the assets of the Company by entities related to the Depositary, the Manager, the Investment Manager, the Sub-Investment Managers and the Administrator provided that such transactions are conducted at arm's length and in the best interests of the Shareholders.
 Transactions will be deemed to have been conducted at arm's length if: (a) a certified valuation of the transaction by a person approved by the Depositary (or, in the case of a transaction involving the Depositary, the Directors) as independent and competent is obtained; (b) execution of the transaction is on best terms on organised investment exchanges in accordance with the rules of the exchange; or (c) where (a) and (b) are not practical, the transaction is executed on terms which the Depositary is satisfied (or, in the case of a transaction involving the Depositary, on terms which the Directors are satisfied) conform to requirements set out above.
-The Depositary (or the Directors in the case of a transaction involving the Depositary) shall document how it has complied with (i), (ii), or (iii) above.
-Where transactions are conducted in accordance with (iii), the Depositary) shall document its rationale for being satisfied that the transaction conformed to the principles outlined in this paragraph.
+The Depositary (or the Directors in the case of a transaction involving the Depositary (or the Directors in the case of a transaction involving the Depositary (or the Directors in the case of a transaction involving the Depositary (or the Directors in the case of a transaction involving the Depositary) shall document how it has complied with (i), (ii), or (iii) above.
+Where transactions are conducted in accordance with (iii), the Depositary (or the Directors in the case of a transaction involving the Depositary or an affiliate of the Depositary or an affiliate of the Depositary or an affiliate of the Depositary (or the Directors in the case of a transaction involving the Depositary or an affiliate of the Depositary (and the interest of the Directors in the case of a transaction involving the Depositary or an affiliate of the Depositary o